Are toy shortages coming this holiday season? - NewsBreak

 “My grandkids action figure is Spiderman and few of those other ones.
 It used to be Mickey Mouse and McDonald’s and all of them, not McDonald’s but anyways,” said Elder Leon Nelson Hooks, Resident.

-Despite different options to gift, the opening of the Canadian boarder can lead to a two-way street for owners like Short and customers like Hook.
+Despite different options to gift, the opening of the Canadian border can lead to a two-way street for owners like Short and customers like Hook.

 The owner of the toy store told us that his prices for toys are inexpensive and that prices start at almost a dollar.